Perle-Systems-Limited/container-sample/README.md

 The scripts are in /usr/local/bin/ and can be modified inside the container if you use the "apt" command to install a simple editor (e.g. `apt install nano` or `apt install vim-tiny`).
-Be aware that any changes you make are in that container only and not the source image pslsample.img, and so will be lost on a forced restart.
+Be aware that any changes you make will be in that container only and not the source image pslsample.img, and so will be lost on a restart done via "container force-remove restart".

 You can run the script when connected by typing "mon.py".